Soypete/WebServices-in-3-weeks/database/README.md

 ## Exercise 2

 Build a client and interface around your database connection.
+You can use your existing main.go file and build new database package for your abstraction, or you can use the template files found in [database/ex-2-abstraction](database/ex-2-abstraction/main.go).
+Make sure to create an interface, a User struct, a database client, and the methods to create, update, and query the User data.
+If you have any questions please put them in the chat.

-Questions:
+Follow-up Questions:

 * what are the differences between manually creating a database object vs generating one with sqlc?